 I see this Director of Outbound hired too early just crash and burn again and again.
 They hire a big team fast, that builds almost no real quality pipeline, but takes up a ton of time, money, and energy.

-At the risk of repeating myself, let me distill it down to one piece of advice: if you hire a VP of Sales without any true outbound experience themselves, don’t let them hire a Director of Outbound to start.
+And at the risk of repeating myself, let me distill it down to one piece of advice: if you hire a VP of Sales without any true outbound experience themselves, don’t let them hire a Director of Outbound to start.
 It just … never works.
 It’s a Know Nothing teaching a Know Nothing.
-Make them prove
+Make them prove it.